 - transportation services and

 - other business services (e.g. services related to manufacturing and technical testing and analysis services).

-- New commitments on the temporary entry of business people will make it easier for certain categories of Canadian business people to temporarily work in Japan, including high-skilled Canadian professionals and technicians as well as their spouses.
+- New commitments on the temporary entry of business people now make it easier for certain categories of Canadian business people to temporarily work in Japan, including high-skilled Canadian professionals and technicians as well as their spouses.